Greece–Israel relations: The Holocaust in Greece

+During the Holocaust in Greece between 83 and 87 percent of Greek Jews were murdered, one of the highest proportions in Europe.
+There are 315 Greeks who have been awarded as Righteous Among the Nations, more than any other Balkan country, for risking their lives to rescue Jews during the Axis occupation of Greece.

+After 1945

 Along with Cuba, Greece was one of only two Christian-majority nations to vote against the United Nations Partition Plan for Palestine.
 This was mainly in order not to damage Greek-Arab economic ties, and to avert a threat to expel the Egyptian Greek community (which would eventually happen after Nasser's coming to power).

 Following the signing of armistice agreements confirming Israel's survival in the aftermath of the 1948 Arab–Israeli War, Greece recognized the State of Israel on 15 March 1949, although it was diplomatically represented in Tel Aviv on a lower-than-embassy level.

 1960–70s

 Relations between Israel and Greece somewhat improved during the Greek junta which ruled from 1967 to 1974.
 The junta praised the "martial aspects of the Israeli state" and assisted the United States in supporting Israel during the Six-Day War.
 Greece also sent a consul to Jerusalem during this period, but refrained from granting full recognition to balance its relations with the Arab states.